TheRealAlexV/proxmox-vzbackup-rclone/README.md

 ## Quickstart

 1. SSH or Log into your Proxmox host.
 Install rclone with `apt-get update;apt-get install rclone;`.
-Setup an rclone remote and encrypt that remote if so desired.
+Setup an rclone remote (`rclone config`) and encrypt that remote if so desired.
 Further information on configuring rclone can be found here:
  - Adding google drive to rclone: https://rclone.org/drive/
  - Encryping your rclone contents: https://rclone.org/crypt/